ZeeshaanMaudar/basic-twitter-clone/README.md

  7. Run `npm install` in the root folder of the repository to install all dependancies.

- 8. Back to the project's terminal, run `npm start` in the root folder of the repository to install all dependencies.
+ 8. Finally run `npm start` in the root folder.
 This command will launch the app in the development mode on [http://localhost:3000](http://localhost:3000).

 ### Routes used in this app:
 - `GET` /users/`${userId}`